 breathing; raised, red areas on your skin (hives); skin rash, itching, flaking, or peeling.
 If you have any of

-these symptoms, stop taking GLYXAMBI and call your doctor right away or go to the emergency room.
+these symptoms, stop taking GLYXAMBI and call your healthcare provider right away or go to the emergency room.

 - Joint pain.
 Some people who take medicines called DPP-4 inhibitors, one of the medicines in

 GLYXAMBI, may develop joint pain that can be severe.
-Call your doctor if you have severe joint pain.
+Call your healthcare provider if you have severe joint pain.

 - Skin reaction called bullous pemphigoid can be serious and may need to be treated in a

 hospital.
-Tell your doctor right away if you develop blisters.
+Tell your healthcare provider right away if you develop blisters.

 - Heart failure.
 Heart failure means your heart does not pump blood well enough.
 Before you start

-taking GLYXAMBI, tell your doctor if you have ever had heart failure or have problems with your kidneys.
+taking GLYXAMBI, tell your healthcare provider if you have ever had heart failure or have problems with your kidneys.

-Contact your doctor right away if you have any of the following symptoms: increasing shortness of breath or
+Contact your healthcare provider right away if you have any of the following symptoms: increasing shortness of breath or

 or legs; an unusually fast increase in weight or unusual tiredness.
 These may be symptoms of heart failure.